Computing twists of hyperelliptic curves: Introduction

 \subsection{Acknowledgment}

-We thank Christophe Ritzenthaler for useful discussions and for pointing out some of the references.
+We thank Christophe Ritzenthaler for useful discussions and for pointing out some of the references, { and Jeroen Sijsling for his careful reading of a preliminary version of this manuscript and for his many useful comments.
+We also thank Bas Edixhoven and Bjorn Poonen for interesting discussions during the workshop Arithmetic Geometry and Computer Algebra held in Oldenburg in June 2017.
+Finally, we thank the anonymous referee for helping us improving the clarity of the exposition and some of the proofs in the paper, especially Lemma \ref{superembedding0} and Corollary \ref{superembedding}.

 Part of this work was carried out during a visit of the first author to Universit\'e de Rennes 1, and we are grateful to this institution for its hospitality and for the ideal working conditions.